Estimated reading time: 7 minutes

 It is important to capture that immediate perception of services, products, or customer experience.
 These responses often have customer questions about products and services that you may not be aware of.

-Customer comment cards provide immediate customer feedback and can capture consumer responses while the experience is still fresh in the customer’s mind.
+Customer comment cards provide immediate customer feedback and capture consumer responses while the experience is still fresh in the customer’s mind.

 This is a great opportunity to identify those things that affected the immediate experience of the customer.

 Relationships really are the name of the game, and interacting with customers regularly sends the message that you care, making them feel valued.

 I don’t think I’ve ever dined in a nice restaurant without seeing the manager interacting and thanking customers for coming in and checking on their experience.